Colorado 2019: Foundations Retreat

 Tapestry camp!
 If you love beautiful remote places, this setting is for you.

 *note that meal times are subject to change depending on how the campus staff arranges groups.
-They can accommodate gluten free, dairy free, and vegan diets and are good about telling you exactly what is in a dish as the cooks are right there.
+They can accommodate gluten free, dairy free, and vegan diets and are good about telling you exactly what is in any dish.

 3-6 pm Arrive, check in at Hodgekiss Lodge, find your cabin